Francesco Molinari: Professional career

-Molinari recorded his fifth European Tour win and first Rolex Series titles in May 2018, with victory in the European Tour's flagship event, the BMW PGA Championship.
+Molinari recorded his fifth European Tour win and first Rolex Series title in May 2018, with victory in the European Tour's flagship event, the BMW PGA Championship.
 He produced a flawless final round to see off Rory McIlroy by two strokes.
-The win took Molinari level with Costantino Rocca, for most European Tour wins by an Italian.
+The win took Molinari level with Costantino Rocca for most European Tour wins by an Italian.
 In the same year, Molinari won the Quicken Loans National in a dominating fashion by shooting a 62 on Sunday to win by eight strokes, the first PGA Tour win for an Italian since 1947.
 At the 2018 Open Championship, Molinari won the tournament with a score of −8, pairing with Tiger Woods in the final round.
 The win at the Open Championship moved him to sixth place in the Official World Golf Ranking, the highest ranking of his career to date.

 In September 2018, Molinari qualified for the European team participating in the 2018 Ryder Cup.
 Europe defeated the U.S. team 17 to 10.
 Molinari became the first player ever to go 5–0–0.
 He paired with Tommy Fleetwood to win all four fourball and foursome matches.
 He also won his singles match against Phil Mickelson.
 On 18 November 2018, Molinari won the season-long Race to Dubai title on the European Tour.
 The victory was worth $1,250,000.

-On 10 March 2019, Molinari won the Arnold Palmer Invitational for his third PGA Tour victory of his career.
-He teed off 10 groups ahead of the leaders on the final day and 5 stokes behind, making three birdies and no bogeys on his first seven holes.
-On the 8th hole, from well off the green he holed a chip for another birdie and made the turn in 32 (−4).
+On 10 March 2019, Molinari won the Arnold Palmer Invitational for the third PGA Tour victory of his career.
+He teed off 10 groups ahead of the leaders on the final day and 5 strokes behind, making three birdies and no bogeys on his first seven holes.
+On the 8th hole, from well off the green, he holed a chip for another birdie and made the turn in 32 (−4).
 He made four more birdies on the back nine, including a 43-foot putt at the 72nd hole, to shoot a final-round 64 that ended up giving him a two-stroke win over Matt Fitzpatrick, who shot a final-round 71.
-In April 2019, Molinari was the 54-hole leader at the Masters at 13 under, two strokes clear of Tony Finau and Tiger Woods, after a six-under-par 66 third round.
-Molinari held the lead for two thirds of the final round, until he reached the par-3 12th, where his tee shot found the water, resulting in a double bogey.
+In April 2019, Molinari was the 54-hole leader at the Masters at 13 under, two strokes clear of Tony Finau and Tiger Woods, after a six-under-par 66 in the third round.
+Molinari held the lead for two-thirds of the final round until he reached the par-3 12th, where his tee shot found the water, resulting in a double bogey.
 He found the water again on the 15th, which led to another double bogey to fall out of contention.
-He finished with a round of 74 and T5 finish, still his best performance at the Masters to date.
+He finished with a round of 74 and T5 finish, is still his best performance at the Masters to date.

 Molinari has worked since 2018 with Dave Alred on several mental aspects of his game.
 Molinari is an ambassador for Borne, a medical research charity looking to identify the causes of premature birth.

 Personal life

-Molinari is an avid fan of Italian football team Internazionale, he also supports West Ham United after Italian football manager Gianfranco Zola started managing the east London side in 2008.
+Molinari is a fan of Italian football team Internazionale.
+He also supports West Ham United after Italian football manager Gianfranco Zola started managing the east London side in 2008.